microsoft/dstoolkit-text2sql-and-imageprocessing/deploy_ai_search/src/deploy_ai_search/README.md

     - `suffix`.
 Optional parameter that will apply a suffix onto the deployed index and indexer.
 This is useful if you want deploy a test version, before overwriting the main version.
     - `single_data_dictionary_file`.
 Optional parameter that controls whether you will be uploading a single data dictionary, or a data dictionary file per entity.
 By default, this is set to False.

+### Column Value Store Index

+1. Update `.env` file with the associated values.
+Not all values are required dependent on whether you are using System / User Assigned Identities or a Key based authentication.
+2. Adjust `text_2_sql_column_value_store.py` with any changes to the index / indexer.
+3. Run `deploy.py` with the following args:

+    - `index_type text_2_sql_column_value_store`.
+This selects the `Text2SQLColumnValueStoreAISearch` sub class.
+    - `rebuild`.
+Whether to delete and rebuild the index.
+    - `suffix`.
+Optional parameter that will apply a suffix onto the deployed index and indexer.
+This is useful if you want deploy a test version, before overwriting the main version.

 ### Query Cache Index

 1. Update `.env` file with the associated values.
 Not all values are required dependent on whether you are using System / User Assigned Identities or a Key based authentication.